-Lady Louise Windsor Lands Ordinary Job with No Special Treatment Despite Royal Status
+Lady Louise Windsor Takes Ordinary Job with No Special Treatment

-Lady Louise Windsor Takes Ordinary Job, No Special Treatment
+Lady Louise Windsor Takes Ordinary Job with No Special Treatment

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Louise and her younger brother James, the Earl of Wessex, have largely grown up away from the spotlight, shielded by their parents, Prince Edward and Sophie, while continuing their studies.
-This is not the first time Louise has been seen working; in the summer of 2022, while waiting for her A-Level results, she worked at a garden centre for £6.83 an hour.
-Shoppers described her as “polite and attentive,” with one saying: “I couldn’t believe it was Lady Louise — I had to look twice.
-She is a really modest and sweet young woman who is polite and attentive to customers.
-You’d never imagine the Queen’s granddaughter would take on a role working behind a till.”
+This is not the first time Louise has taken an ordinary job.
+In the summer of 2022, while awaiting her A-level results, she worked at a garden centre for £6.83 an hour.
+Shoppers described her as “polite and attentive,” with one saying: “I couldn’t believe it was Lady Louise — I had to look twice.”

 Pickt after-article banner — collaborative shopping lists app with family illustration